Ozi-cheri/python-quiz-application/README.md

       Welcome to the Python Quiz!
       Please enter your name: Ada
       ```
+      Validation is used here to ensure they enter a name using alphabetical characters only.

 2. **Quiz Questions**:
     - The quiz presents 4 questions with multiple-choice options.
-    - The player selects an answer by typing the corresponding letter e.g., a, b, c, d.
+    - The player selects an answer by typing the corresponding letter e.g., a, b, c or d.
     - Example:
       ```
       Q1: What is the full meaning  of PEP?